 What Is GPU Sag?

-GPU sag is a term many enthusiasts use to refer to the sag caused by the card’s weight.
-This usually happens because graphics cards are only held at two points inside the PC case.
+GPU sag is a term many enthusiasts use to describe the droop caused by the weight of the card.
+This typically occurs because graphics cards are only supported at two points within the PC chassis.
 One point is the PCIe lane, and the other is at the back of the case, holding the card with one or two screws.

 Is GPU Sag Bad?